The PixelStix Story

-Matthew Walker has been a solutions architect for over 20 years with contributions in Telcom, Healthcare as well as playing a leadership role in a variety of startups.
+Matthew Walker has been a solutions architect for over 20 years with significant contributions in Telcom and Healthcare as well as playing a leadership role in a variety of startups.
 His latest work has been creating solutions to the human experience in an online world using the same tools and strategies used to solve business problems throughout his career.

 James Tice is PixelStix’s co-creator and has been engineering solutions and applications on the internet since the late 2000s.
 James has contributed to both Facilities Monitoring and Healthcare industries as well as contributing to the successes of many smaller organizations and startups.